aspose-cells/Aspose-Cells-Tutorials/cells/hungarian/net/pivot-tables/pivot-table-save-in-ods/_index.md

      ```powershell
      Install-Package Aspose.Cells
      ```
-3. Include the Aspose.Cells namespace in your C# project:
+3. Be kell foglalni a Aspose.Cells névterületet a C# projektedbe:
    ```csharp
    using Aspose.Cells;
    ```